rust-lang/book/nostarch/chapter11.md

 Tests are Rust functions that use particular features and are written in such a way as to verify that non-test code is functioning in the expected manner.
-Everything we've discussed about Rust code applies to Rust tests as well!
-Let's look at the features Rust provides specifically for writing tests: the `test` attribute, a few macros, and the `should_panic` attribute.
+Everything we’ve discussed about Rust code applies to Rust tests as well!
+Let’s look at the features Rust provides specifically for writing tests: the `test` attribute, a few macros, and the `should_panic` attribute.

 ### The `test` attribute

-At its simplest, a test in Rust is a function that's annotated with the `test` attribute.
-Let's make a new library project with Cargo called `adder`:
+At its simplest, a test in Rust is a function that’s annotated with the `test` attribute.
+Let’s make a new library project with Cargo called `adder`:

 ```text
 $ cargo new adder